The compelling case for a Digital ID Wallet

 Danielle VanZandt, Security Industry Analyst at Frost & Sullivan: “The company houses digital identity solutions, which include enhanced driving license (eDL), ePassport, and electronic vehicle registration card (eVRC), on an application on the user's smartphone—protected by a PIN or fingerprint scan.
 Importantly, if an end user's smartphone is lost or stolen, eIDs and eDLs can be remotely removed and installed on a new device."

-Thales recognised by Gartner as a critical provider of application security shielding through its Software Mobile Security Core, which secures Gemalto Mobile ID solutions.
+Gartner recognises Thales as a critical provider of application security shielding through its Software Mobile Security Core, which secures Gemalto Mobile ID solutions.